Bill50han/USBWarp/README.md

 UsbWarp replaces network-based USB/IP with a zero-copy MMIO ring protocol, targeting **<100μs round-trip latency** and **>1 GB/s throughput** for USB device access from within WSL2.

-> ⚠️ **Early Development** — This is the first version where end-to-end data flow works.
-The code is under active development, has known limitations, and has not been hardened for production use. **Use at your own risk.** Kernel drivers can cause BSODs if something goes wrong.
+> ⚠️ This project is still in active development.
+Core protocol functionality, USB enumeration, bulk/control/interrupt transfers, and CDC ACM devices have been validated through protocol tests, fuzz testing, and real hardware experiments.
+However, the implementation has not yet received large-scale testing, security review, or production hardening.

 ## How It Works